gnsrla12/gnsrla12.github.io/_posts/2017-5-12-About-myself.md

 - __Master of Science (MS), 2017.03 - 2019.02__
    Korea Advanced Institute of Science and Technology (KAIST)
    Major : Electrical Engineering
+   Thesis: Learning from Computer Simululations to Tackle Real World Problems

 - __Bachelor of Science (BS), 2012.03 - 2017.02__
    Korea Advanced Institute of Science and Technology (KAIST)